-Blurred vision and altered colour perception have been reported after the use of regimens with higher doses of cisplatin or greater dose frequencies than those recommended.
-The altered colour perception manifests as a loss of colour discrimination, particularly in the blue-yellow axis.
+Blurred vision and altered color perception have been reported after the use of regimens with higher doses of cisplatin or greater dose frequencies than those recommended.
+The altered color perception manifests as a loss of color discrimination, particularly in the blue-yellow axis.
 The only finding on funduscopic exam is irregular retinal pigmentation of the macular area.